YashJainyj2005/CPH-Leetcode-Project/README.md

 5. Paste the problem url and press enter.
 6. The test cases will be locally saved.
 7. To run these search for command CPH: Run Test Cases from the command pallete.
-8. Results will be shown in the console.
+8. Results will be shown in the console panel.
 9. Done

 ![Commands](images/Commands.png)